 TKSS: Kangana Ranaut Takes A Dig At Karan Johar; Says He Asks People About Their Underwear Colour!

-Kangana was seen praising Kareena Kapoor, Akshay Kumar and Shahrukh Khan, but took jibes at Karan Johar and Ranbir Kapoor.
+Kangana was seen praising Kareena Kapoor, Akshay Kumar and Shahrukh Khan but took jibes at Karan Johar and Ranbir Kapoor with her replies to the question.

 Kangana Praises Akshay Kumar; Allots Him Health Ministry

 Kangana said Akshay can be allotted health ministry as he is one such actor who has never touched alcohol or smoked.
-She added that he always exits from any party by 9.30 and sleeps off by 10 at night.
+She added that he always exits any party by 9.30 and sleeps off by 10 at night.

 The Actress Praises Kareena & SRK

-Kareena for Home ministry as she has beautifully managed her home, her baby, family, husband and also her career.
+Kareena for Home ministry as she has beautifully managed her home, her baby, family, husband and also her career, Kangana remarked.

-Shahrukh khan would be suitable for finance ministry as he has studios of his own.
+Shahrukh khan would be suitable for finance ministry as he has studios of his own, the actress opined.
 He is among the richest stars of Bollywood.
 She thinks that he can finance films well.

-Kangana Takes Direct Dig At Karan Johar
+Kangana Takes A Dig At Karan Johar

-She said Karan is suitable for information and broadcasting ministry as he enjoys gossiping.
-She added, "And for that he has special show for that purpose on that he asks people what colour underwear they are wearing, what you are going to do to the wife in a situation where you are caught on someone's bed.
-So, no one else can manage this ministry than Karan Johar.
+She said Karan is suitable for Information and Broadcasting ministry as he enjoys gossiping.
+She added, "And for that, he has a special show for that purpose on that he asks people what colour underwear they are wearing, what you are going to do to the wife in a situation where you are caught on someone's bed.
+So, no one else can manage this ministry than Karan Johar."

 Kangana Takes A Jibe At Ranbir Kapoor